-Located on 100 acres of gardens and nature trails, Heritage is Cape Cod’s premier cultural attraction for people of all ages.
+Heritage Museums & Gardens is the largest public garden in Southern New England.
+It is located on 100 acres of magnificent grounds and trails on the banks of Shawme Pond in Historic Sandwich.
 Heritage holds a significant collection of specialty gardens and water features.
 Hidden Hollow™, an interactive family-friendly area, allows for play and exploration of the natural world.
 Heritage also has three gallery buildings housing automobiles, American folk art, historical artifacts, a vintage carousel, and special exhibitions.

 From historic Sandwich to the artists’ colony in Provincetown, every town and village on Cape Cod has artists’ studios, music festivals, galleries and craft shops to enjoy.
 The Cape has over 83 museums to explore, including the Cape Cod Museum of Art and Heritage Museums & Gardens.
 There are outdoor concert and the world-class Cape Symphony.
 Theaters abound, including the Cape Playhouse, America’s oldest professional summer theater.
 Historic attractions are plentiful, from the JFK Hyannis Museum to Pilgrim Monument in Provincetown.